-ML: What inspired you to turn entrepreneur?
+ML: What inspired you to set up this particular business?

 ML: What drives you to work everyday?